 Benefits of a Virtual Data Room

-Virtual data rooms were designed to support the vast amounts of data handled in corporate environments.
+Virtual data rooms were designed to support the vast amounts of highly sensitive data handled in corporate environments.
 Features VDRs offer to make data management more efficient include:

-- Numbering and indexing of documents when uploaded, helping you navigate through files
+- Indexing of documents when uploaded, helping you navigate through files.

-- Bulk uploads, drag/drop functionality, and compatibility with more than 25 file formats
+- Bulk uploads, drag/drop functionality, and compatibility with most file formats.

-A VDR also provides more protections for information sharing.
+A VDR also provides more protection for information sharing.
 As an administrator, you determine the following:

 - Who enters the virtual data room